 Estimated Reading Time: 6 Minutes

 Traditional Costa Rican Christmas food is probably much different than what you used to eat during the Christmas holidays when you grew up.
 Getting used to local food in Costa Rica might be more complicated than you think, as Tico’s taste buds are very different from yours (and mine).
 The use of spices and the main ingredients in Costa Rican Christmas food differ significantly from yours.
-For Christmas, we usually have duck, deer, rabbit, salmon, or turkey in Holland.
+For Christmas, we typically have duck, deer, rabbit, salmon, or turkey in the Netherlands.

 In Canada, Christmas food includes tourtière, butter tarts, Nanaimo bars, perogies, and Brussels sprouts.
 In the US, Christmas food includes prime rib, roast turkey or duck, Christmas ham, and pecan or pumpkin pie.